marc0tjevp/Blue-Jeans/README.md

 # Blue Jeans

+Blue Jeans is a simple theme made for Anchor CMS, based on the default theme (includes the slider).
+It supports Emoji's, article images and advanced code highlighting.

 ![Article Page](article.png)

-This theme is made to work with Anchor CMS.
-If you want to try it yourself you can copy the contents to the themes folder in your Anchor setup.
+# Installation

+Copy all files into the themes folder in your anchor setup.
+You can set the theme by navigating to Extend > Site Settings > Appearance.

 # Article Images